 Create a ‘tech-free’ zone in the bedroom to avoid unwanted distractions.
 Your bedroom should ideally

-be dark, quiet, tidy and at a temperature of around 18 degrees for optimum sleepiness + some essential
+be dark, quiet, tidy and at a temperature of around 18 degrees for optimum sleepiness.
+Essential

-This is an entire topic in itself, but to keep it simple and accessible for you – research has shown that
+This is an entire topic in itself, but to keep it simple and accessible – research has shown that

 brightly coloured vegetables and fruits can boost/modulate your immunity better than most

 supplements.
 You should ideally aim for 10 colourful servings per day, and include fermented